jamespfennell/transiter-ny/README.md

     pip install transiter_nycsubway

-Next, download all of the files in the config directory of ths repository to the computer from which you will be installing the transit system.
+Next, download all of the files in the config directory of this repository to the computer from which you will be installing the transit system.
 It may be easiest to just clone the repo.